scalagwt/google-web-toolkit-svnmirror/eclipse/README.txt

 Create a variable named "GWT_TOOLS" pointing to your "tools" folder.
-Create a variable named "JDK_HOME" pointing to the root of your JDK install (for example, C:\Program Files\jdk1.5.0_05 or /usr/lib/j2sdk1.5-sun)
+Create a variable named "JDK_HOME" pointing to the root of your JDK install (for example, C:\Program Files\jdk1.5.0_05 or /usr/lib/j2sdk1.5-sun) Create a variable named "GWT_ROOT" pointing to your "trunk" folder.

 ---------------- Spelling -----------------